On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: The complexity of BCS

-We call an external path of this zero decomposition tree a {\em solving branch}.
+We call the external path of a zero decomposition tree a {\em solving branch}.
 It is obvious that a solving branch is corresponding to one execution of {\bf Triset}.
 Moreover, in this branch there is a node which is corresponding to the input of {\bf Triset}.
 Obviously, when the solving branch is corresponding to first execution of {\bf Triset}, this node is the root node.
 Otherwise, this node is the last node which is the right child of some node on this path.
 Moreover, we call the {\em initial depth} of a solving branch to be the depth of this node.
+For example, for the path from $\PS$ to $\PS_2^1$ in Figure 1, its initial depth is determined by the depth of node $\PS_2$, which is equal to 2.